engard0/langextractTriarca4All/README.md

 ## Introduction

+LangExtractTriarca4All is a derivative work based on [LangExtract](https://github.com/google/langextract) by Google LLC, extended with additional LLM provider support.
+This version adds support for Anthropic (Claude), Mistral, and XAI (Grok) models while maintaining full compatibility with the original LangExtract API.

-LangExtract is a Python library that uses LLMs to extract structured information from unstructured text documents based on user-defined instructions.
+LangExtractTriarca4All is a Python library that uses LLMs to extract structured information from unstructured text documents based on user-defined instructions.
 It processes materials such as clinical notes or reports, identifying and organizing key details while ensuring the extracted data corresponds to the source text.

-## Why LangExtract?
+## Why LangExtractTriarca4All?

 1.  **Precise Source Grounding:** Maps every extraction to its exact location in the source text, enabling visual highlighting for easy traceability and verification.
 2.  **Reliable Structured Outputs:** Enforces a consistent output schema based on your few-shot examples, leveraging controlled generation in supported models like Gemini to guarantee robust, structured results.